-A synthesis of theory and practice relevant to teaching English as a second or foreign language.
+A survey of current research approaches and techniques used in the field of Teaching English to Speakers of Other Languages.
 Focus is on informing instruction through implementation of current research findings.
-Students evaluate research studies in the field.
-Students are expected to design an ESL course based on current theories and research findings.
-Ethical considerations in research and teaching are analyzed in a cross-cultural context.
-(Prerequisite: To be taken during the last semester of the program)
+Students evaluate research studies in the field and are expected to design their own research projects.
+Ethical considerations in research and teaching are analyzed in a cross-cultural context

-TSL 6930 - Research Thesis in Teaching English to Speakers of Other Languages - 3 s.h.
+TSL 6930 Research Thesis in Teaching English to Speakers of Other Languages

 The thesis is an independent investigation of a theoretical or practical issue in the area or learning or teaching English as a foreign or second language.
 The student chooses conceptual framework and research methodology appropriate to the issue being researched.
-(Co/Prerequisites: completion of the 30 semester hours of the MATESOL program and an approved thesis proposal.
-Students have two consecutive semesters to complete their thesis).
+Corequisites or prerequisites: completion of the 30 semester hours of the MATESOL program and an approved thesis proposal.
+Students have two consecutive semesters to complete their thesis.